Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Without swift treatment, glaucoma can lead to blindness.
 Vision damage related to glaucoma is not reversible, but there are treatments that can help to stop the progression of the disease.

 Regular eye exams can detect glaucoma.
 The sooner you are diagnosed and start treatment protocols, the better.
-While there is no cure, you can greatly slow the progression of the disease.
+While there is no cure for glaucoma, you can greatly slow the progression of the disease.

 Symptoms of glaucoma

-Most common in older adults, glaucoma is one of the top causes of blindness for those over age 60.
-The eye damage and vision loss caused by glaucoma are not reversible, but as soon as it is diagnosed, you can take steps to prevent further damage and at least slow vision loss.
+Glaucoma is most common in older adults.
+In fact, glaucoma is one of the top causes of blindness for those over age 60.
+Unfortunately, the eye damage and vision loss caused by glaucoma are not reversible, but as soon as it is diagnosed, you can take steps to prevent further damage and at least slow vision loss.
+Glaucoma is often referred to as the “silent thief of sight” because it can progress without noticeable symptoms in the early stages.

 glaucoma